 Besides, if you love Almodovar like we do, Helena Pallares, (one of our favourite artists) will be exhibiting her works of the portraits of Almodovar's most famous actresses this weekend at King's Cross (London).
 The style of collages is unique.
-Find more information about her on her Instagram account Helenapallaresillustration and get your tickets on this link for you to have the chance to aquire one of her pieces of art: www.theotherartfair.com
+Find more information about her on her Instagram account Helenapallaresillustration.

-If you want to join one of our courses, click here
+If you wish to know more about our courses, click here

 Follow us on Instagram and Facebook for more Language Tips: Goya.Languages